joaorsilva/nodej-marters-hw-2/README.md

 This API is strutured as an MVC, without the V since it has no views.

-For more detailed information follow the links bellow:
+For more detailed information and further documentation follow the links bellow:

 [Controllers](https://github.com/joaorsilva/nodejs-master-homework2/tree/master/lib/controllers) - Receive requests.
 [Models](https://github.com/joaorsilva/nodejs-master-homework2/tree/master/lib/models) - Data models.